-On December 15, 2021, the Alberta Electric System Operator (AESO) announced that the Energy Emergency Alert (EEA) process was to be replaced with the Grid Alert notification method.
+On December 15, 2021, the Alberta Electric System Operator (AESO) announced that the Energy Emergency Alert (EEA) process was to be replaced with the Grid Alert notification system.
 The new process came into effect on January 1, 2022.
 The key driver for the Grid Alert process was the complexity of the EEA.
 The former method used a three-step approach, while the Grid Alert uses only one step.
 The AESO designed the Grid Alert process to give Albertans clear and consistent information without the use of industry jargon.

-Since its launch, the AESO has announced several Grid alerts, the most recent on August 28, 2023.
+Since its launch, the AESO has announced several Grid alerts, the most recent on July 8, 2024.
 In this guide, we look at why Grid Alerts are announced, how they work, as well as what you can do during one of these alerts.

 GLOSSARY: Learn more about the AESO and other common energy-related terms in Alberta.